Information about presenting Steve Lambert’s piece, “Capitalism Works For Me! True/False” including:

 From the Creative Time Summit

 A series of YouTube Videos from the 2015 presentation in London.

 Interviews with people interacting with the sign in various locations in Boston.
 The tour through Boston was part of the 2012 deCordova Biennial.

 Other videos have been uploaded to a collection on Steve Lambert’s vimeo page

 Note: the following information is about the US version of the sign.
-There is a version in Europe.
-For details on that, please get in touch.
+For details on European and Australian versions, please get in touch.

 Plus a podium that has about a 1 ft square footprint and a 20x20 ft blue rug.

 Note: The depth and height can be changed by building a temporary scaffolding to mount the sign.
 This was done at Charlie James Gallery, for an example, so the piece better fit in the space.
 A wood scaffolding made with 2x4s about 3ft deep was built and anchored to the wall. (see photos)